 Know a deserving alum?

 If you know someone who is deserving of the IU Asian/Pacific American Distinguished Alumni Award, go to the online nomination form and complete the required fields.
-If you have any questions about the form or the nomination process, contact Rebecca Keith at firstname.lastname@example.org or 812-855-1713.
+If you have any questions about the form or the nomination process, contact a member of our team at IUAPIAA@alumni.iu.edu.

 Past Distinguished Asian/Pacific American Alumni Award recipients